 The third stage is to identify what types of systems may be suitable for your organisation and the work undertaken at stage 2 should inform the decision making process.
 There are various different ways of managing your car park:

 - Needs based parking permit systems assign guaranteed parking spaces to those with mobility difficulties and those who car share.
 The remaining spaces are then allocated on a needs basis, often taking into account distance from work, the availability of alternative travel options and caring responsibilities.

 - Daily parking charges make staff think about how they travel to work.
-Charging makes alternative modes more attractive and the money collected can also be ring fenced and spent on travel planning measures such as improving facilities, offering discounts on public transport, funding a or providing incentives for those that travel sustainably.
+Charging makes alternative modes more attractive and the money collected can also be ring fenced and spent on travel planning measures such as improving facilities, offering discounts on public transport, funding a guaranteed ride home policy or providing incentives for those that travel sustainably.

 - Introducing a distance based parking ban which prevents staff that live within a set distance of the workplace from parking in the car park can free up spaces for those that have a longer commute.
 Dispensations are made for those with mobility difficulties and typically for those that car share.

 - Compulsory car free days can relieve the pressure on parking and one car free day every five working days reduces the number of vehicles on site each day by around 20%.

 - Car share only bays encourage staff to car share by guaranteeing a parking space and raising the profile of car sharing within the organisation.
 Increasing the number of staff who car share can reduce the pressure on existing car parking spaces.

 Management options should be worked into a draft strategy that clearly sets out why the CPMP is being implemented, and what the expected benefits are for the organisation and those who use the car park.